 Our fixed income portfolio includes municipal bonds that support communities by providing funding for education, transportation infrastructure, water and sewer projects, and general liquidity needed to support the operations of communities.
 In addition, we have invested in solar bonds that allow consumers to finance and install residential solar powered systems and provided financing for renewable energy projects, which will help in the transition from fossil fuels.

-Data privacy and information security are utmost concerns for CNA, our customers and our stakeholders.
-CNA has established structures and programs to manage and address data privacy and security at the senior executive level and at the employee level.
+Data privacy and information security are of utmost importance are utmost concerns for CNA, our customers and our stakeholders.
+CNA has established structures and programs to manage and address data privacy and security at the at the leadership and employee levelsenior executive level and at the employee level.

 Data Security & Governance